Science

 How does MyopiaX® Work?

-MyopiaX® modulates retinal dopamine levels to affect the progression of myopia
+MyopiaX® modulates melanopsin-mediated dopamine release to slow the progression of myopia

-MyopiaX® uses a scientifically developed light stimulus to activate a network of cells in the retina to increase dopamine production.
+MyopiaX® administers selective ocular light stimulation, targeting the eye’s blind spot.
+This scientifically developed light stimulus aims to activate a network of cells in the retina to increase dopamine release.
 Dopamine is an important neurotransmitter in the retina that contributes to various processes, including eye growth regulation.
 The light used in MyopiaX® excites a subset of photosensitive cells that provide input to dopaminergic amacrine cells.

 By engaging this pathway, MyopiaX® aims to effectively activate the signaling cascade from light exposure to dopamine release.
 It is hypothesized that this stimulation efficiently increases the release of retinal dopamine and has the potential to regulate eye growth and impact the rate of myopia progression.